kala13x/banti/README.md

 bAnti - Kernel Based Root ToolKit
 ----
 banti is is sample kernel based root toolkit for Linux.
 It contains keylogger and rootkit modules for linux kernel.
-With those modules, you are able to log keyboard info, hide processes and get root privileges.
+With those modules, you are able to log keyboard info, hide processes and get root privileges for each process.

 #### Compilation
 Compilation and installation of this modules, are possible with makefile